Jessica Roberts

 She was part of the Great Britain squad which won gold in the team pursuit at the 2024 UCI Track Cycling World Championships in Ballerup, Denmark.

 Later at the event, she won silver in the omnium.

 Career

 Roberts won the British National Road Race Championships in 2018.
 Her sister, Amy Roberts is also a professional cyclist.

 Roberts won her third national title at the 2023 British Cycling National Track Championships, she won the Team Pursuit for the third time, after previously winning the title in 2017 and 2019.

 She competed for Great Britain at the 2024 Summer Olympics.

+In April 2026, Roberts won a silver medal in the team pursuit at the Track World Cup event in Hong Kong.

+At the 2026 Commonwealth Games in Glasgow, Roberts, along with Anna Morris, Megan Barker and Ciara Oliva, won the bronze medal for Wales after defeating England in the team pursuit.
+In the points race, she claimed silver, after finishing behind compatriot Morris.